Fort Myers, Florida: 20th century

 On May 10, 1904, access to the Fort Myers area was greatly improved with the opening of the Atlantic Coast Line Railroad, connecting Punta Gorda to Fort Myers.
-This route provided Lee County both passenger and freight railroad service.
+This route provided Lee County with both passenger and freight railroad service.
 The arrival of the railroad, however, also led to greater segregation in Fort Myers.
-With the railroad came the need for more unskilled labor and the arrival of a more uneducated workforce, compared to many African Americans who had already resided in town, some of whom had been tradespersons, vendors, and landowners.
+With the railroad came the need for more unskilled labor and the arrival of a less educated workforce, compared to many African Americans who had already resided in town, some of whom were tradespersons, vendors, and landowners.
 These more middle-class black citizens, as well as the new African-American laborers, were increasingly pressured to move to the segregated area that would become known as Safety Hill.
-This area of town, as can be seen by contemporary photographs, had a lower quality of houses and street surfaces.
+This area of town, as can be seen in contemporary photographs, had lower-quality houses and street surfaces.
 The area, now known as Dunbar, is still highly segregated from the rest of Fort Myers.

-In 1907, the Seminole tribes' Federal Agency headquarters was relocated to Fort Myers.
+In 1907, the Federal Agency headquarters for the Seminole tribes was relocated to Fort Myers.
 It remained there until 1913.

 In 1908, the Arcade Theater was constructed in Downtown Fort Myers.
 Originally a vaudeville house, Edison viewed films here for the first time with friends Henry Ford and Harvey Firestone.
 With the growth of the film industry, the Arcade Theatre was converted into a full movie house.
-A wall divided the stage in order to form two screening rooms.
-Changes in moviegoing habits since the late 20th century have led to the renovation of the theater for use again in live performance.
+A wall divided the stage into two screening rooms.
+Changes in moviegoing habits since the late 20th century have led to the theater's renovation for use again in live performance.
 It is now host to the Florida Repertory Theatre, a performing arts hall.

-During World War I, Edison became concerned about America's reliance on foreign supplies of rubber.
+During World War I, Edison became concerned about America's reliance on foreign rubber supplies.
 He partnered with tire producer Harvey Firestone (of the Firestone Tire and Rubber Company) and Henry Ford (of the Ford Motor Company) to try to find a rubber tree or plant that could grow quickly in the United States.
 He sought one that would contain enough latex to support his research endeavor.
-In 1927, the three men contributed $25,000 each, and created the Edison Botanic Research Corporation in an attempt to find a solution to this problem.
+In 1927, the three men contributed $25,000 each and formed the Edison Botanic Research Corporation to find a solution to this problem.
 In 1928, the Edison Botanic Research Corporation laboratory was constructed.
 It was in Fort Myers that Edison conducted the majority of his research and planted exotic plants and trees.
-He sent results and sample rubber residues to West Orange, New Jersey, for further work at his large Thomas A. Edison "Invention Factory" (now preserved in the Thomas Edison National Historical Park).
+He sent the results and sample rubber residues to West Orange, New Jersey for further work at his large Thomas A. Edison "Invention Factory" (now preserved in the Thomas Edison National Historical Park).
 Through Edison's efforts, the royal palms lining Riverside Avenue (now McGregor Boulevard) were imported and planted.
 They inspired Fort Myers' nickname as "City of Palms".

 After testing around 17,000 plant samples, Edison eventually discovered a source in the goldenrod plant (Solidago leavenworthii).
 The rubber project was transferred to the United States Department of Agriculture five years later.